Fieldnotes.scot

 The Missing Language of Development II

-A foundational note on signals, states, and the interpretive conditions of development, arguing for cleaner distinctions between signal, state, perception, feeling, interpretation, judgement, and authorship.
+A note on signals, states, and the interpretive conditions of development, arguing for cleaner distinctions between signal, state, perception, feeling, interpretation, judgement, and authorship.

 Current structure